inmo-jang/rain_ros/README.md

 ---
-## Usage: Use the Gazebo Model Only
+## Usage A: Use the Gazebo Model Only

 Launch the Gazebo simulator: